DigiBP/25DIGIBP1/README.md

 ![Initial data flow](Readme%20-%20Appendix/Pictures/DataFlow_initialSubmission.png)

-Immediately after instantiation, the feedback is persisted in SVK’s central data store - an Excel workbook on SVK's local server - and assigned the status **`open`** (see [Process Variables, Database and Web App](Readme%20-%20Appendix/Process%20Variables,%20Database%20and%20Web%20App.md) for further details to statuses).
+Immediately after instantiation, the feedback is persisted in SVK’s central data store - an Excel workbook on SVK's local server - and assigned the status **`open`** (see [Process Variables and Database](Readme%20-%20Appendix/Process%20Variables%20and%20Database.md) for further details to statuses).
 A confirmation e-mail is dispatched to the submitter.

 ![Database save + confirmation](Readme%20-%20Appendix/Pictures/Dataflow_initialSubmissionSaveConfirm.png)